Aljgutier/aljgutier.github.io/posts/Deep Learning/2019-5-20-TimeSeriesForecasting_DL_Embeddings.md

 <h1 style="color:	#115BDC;">Data Preprocessing</h1>

-Though we do not discuss the code for the data preprocessing transformations in detail, it is essential to understand the data, including the preprocessing and preparation for machine learning.
-These preprocessing methods serve as examples for other similar problems and domains.
+Though we do not discuss the code for the data preprocessing transformations in detail, it is essential to understand the data, including the preprocessing and ML preparation.
 However, for this article, the feature engineering is taken as a given.

+We take the pre-processing and data preperation from the Kaggle 3rd place winners because they published their notebook and published a technical paper.
+The code is contained in the fastai [lesson3-rossmann.ipynb]() Jupyter notebook.
+For convenience, a Jupyter notebook with only the preprocessing commands is available [here](https://github.com/Aljgutier/aljpspacedl1).
 Input to the preprocessing is from the tables listed below.
 Additional information regarding these tables are further discussed on the [Kaggle, Rossman competion, data page](https://www.kaggle.com/c/rossmann-store-sales/data)

 <table>
    <caption> Table 1.
 Input Data Tables </caption>